Generic Gelfand-Tsetlin Modules of Quantized and Classical Orthogonal Algebras

-Then for parts \ref{rat_telesc_prod_odd_i} and \ref{rat_telesc_prod_even_i}, The middle line of this equation comes from the denominator, and the reason we do not see more terms for greater values of $s$ is that they are cancelling from the quotient.
-Then for part \ref{rat_telesc_prod_odd_i} we have
+Then for items (a)(i) and (b)(i), The middle line of this equation comes from the denominator, and the reason we do not see more terms for greater values of $s$ is that they are cancelling from the quotient.
+Then for item (a)(i) we have